 Prior to applying for student teaching, students must submit a Letter of Intent.
 Students should meet with their advisor to determine approximately when they will student teach.
-The Letter of Intent is not a binding contract but rather a way for the Education department to plan ahead for the number of student teachers each semester.
+The Letter of Intent is not a binding contract but rather a way for the Education Department to plan ahead for the number of student teachers each semester.
 Students should submit the Letter of Intent into their "Student Teaching" Google folder* a little more than 6 months prior to the desired student teaching (December 1 for the following fall student teaching; May 1 for the following spring student teaching).
-Note: For those planning to student teach Spring 2018, we are asking that students submit their letter of intent now.
-These can be uploaded to the student's Google folder.

 *All Teacher Certification students must set up two Google folders; one for "TCP" items and one for "Student Teaching" items.
 Google folders must be shared with EduAdmin@cougars.ccis.edu.

 Student teaching application packets must be submitted no later than September 15 for a spring semester placement the following spring, and January 15 for a fall semester placement the following fall.

 For example: Students who plan to student teach in the Spring 2019 semester would need to submit their Letter of Intent by May 1, 2018, and then submit their student teaching application packets by September 15, 2018.
 Their student teaching placement would be arranged to begin January 2019.